The next step will be to add the code to allow the user to

 to be updated and the Modified entity state enumeration value.

-db.SaveChanges() method actually executes either the insert or the update stored
+db.SaveChanges() method actually executes either the INSERT or UPDATE statement

-procedure.
-Once the record is added or updated then the labels on the screen
+against the database.
+Once the record is added or updated then the labels on

-are updated to reflect the audit dates and the drop down list is refreshed.
+the screen are updated to reflect the audit dates and the drop down list is

+refreshed.
 You should be able to run the project now and add a few records.
-If you run